 Some DAO’s even reward participation by giving you a small amount of that DAO’s governance token for each vote you participate in; and, you still get that free cryptocurrency even if you’ve delegated your vote to someone else.

 By the way, this is a lot easier than it sounds.
-Usually, the DAO website will have a big Delegate button, and all you have to do is enter the wallet address, i.e., public key, of the person you want to delegate to, along with the percentage of your votes.
+Usually, the DAO website will have a big Delegate button, and all you have to do is enter the wallet address, i.e., public key, of the person you want to delegate to, along with whatever percentage of your votes you want to lend away.
 You can also retract that ability at any time and vote yourself instead.

 Your real-life identity doesn’t matter in a DAO.

 Remember from Part 5 how smart contracts allow for “trustless” working arrangements, meaning that you can safely make financial and business deals with people even if you’ve never met them and aren’t using lawyers?

 That comes into play here.
 In many DAO’s, the members have no idea about the real identities of the other members—they only know them by wallet addresses or nicknames.

 So, if you want to contribute your skills and knowledge to a DAO, it doesn’t matter how old you are, what race or gender you are, or where you live.
 Many cryptocurrency project teams (like the SushiSwap team) operate this way.